It’s been a two-horse race this year to be named the world’s most powerful passport, with both top contenders in Asia.

 Dr. Christian H. Kaelin, Chairman of Henley & Partners and the creator of the passport index concept, says in the July release: “With a few notable exceptions, the latest rankings from the Henley Passport Index show that countries around the world increasingly view visa-openness as crucial to economic and social progress.”

-The best passports to hold in 2023, according to the Henley Passport Index
+The best passports to hold in 2021 are:

 2. Finland, Germany, South Korea (188)